-Skills-based routing is also utilized is a sales environment.
+Skills-based routing is also utilized in a sales environment.

-It sends a potential customer who clicked on an ad prior to calling to the representative with the greatest knowledge of that specific product (or the highest sales closure rate.)
+It sends a potential customer who clicked on an ad before calling to the representative with the greatest knowledge of that specific product (or the highest sales closure rate.)

 Least Occupied Routing

-Least-occupied routing connects the inbound call to the agent that has had the least amount of activity or calls that day.
+Least occupied routing, sometimes called most idle routing, connects the inbound call to the agent that has taken the fewest number of calls or has the lowest talk time that day.

 This is especially helpful for customer service and support departments, as it prevents individual representatives from getting overburdened with calls.

 Round robin routing evenly distributes inbound support or sales calls among agents.

 Let’s say agents A, B, and C are all on deck to answer calls, with the first call going to agent A. Once agent A has taken a call, the next call will go to agent B, and then agent C. This prevents agent A from being “first in line” to receive every call.

 System administrators create a business VoIP algorithm for managing incoming calls to the sales team, creating a more equitable sales department.

 Predictive Behavioral Routing